Gary Gilmore (baseball): USC Aiken

-In 1986, Gilmore left scouting to become an assistant coach at Division II USC Aiken.
+In 1986, Gilmore left scouting to become an assistant coach at USC Aiken.
 Prior to the start of the 1990 season, he was named the program's head coach.
-In his first two seasons, USC Aiken had a combined winning percentage of over .800 as an NAIA program.
+In his first two seasons, the Pacers had a combined winning percentage of over .800 as an NAIA program.
 The school's athletic programs moved to NCAA Division II for the start of the 1991–1992 academic year.
-In 1992, the program's first NCAA season, the Pacers went 45–18–2 and qualified for the NCAA Tournament.
+In 1992, the program's first NCAA season, the Pacers went 45–18–2 and qualified for the NCAA tournament.
 In 1993, Gilmore was named the Division II ABCA National Coach of the Year after USC Aiken went 46–18 and reached the Division II College World Series.
-In 1994 and 1995, Gilmore's final two seasons at USC Aiken, his teams had a combined record of 69–46, but both failed to qualify for the NCAA Tournament.
+In 1994 and 1995, Gilmore's final two seasons at USC Aiken, his teams had a combined record of 69–46, but both failed to qualify for the NCAA tournament.

-Two future Major League Baseball players– Adam Riggs and Bryan Ward– played under Gilmore at USC Aiken.
+Two future Major League Baseball (MLB) players, Adam Riggs and Bryan Ward, played under Gilmore at USC Aiken.